-Source: IOTC catch-and-effort data (unraised).
-Does not include fleets non-reporting catch-and-effort data.
+Source: IOTC catch-and-effort data.
+Does not include catches from fleets not reporting catch-and-effort data.

 Swordfish: estimation of catches - data related issues

 Retained catches - while the proportion of catches estimated, or adjusted, by the IOTC Secretariat are relatively low (Fig.7a), there are uncertainties for the following fisheries/fleets: